rambasnet/DevEnvSetup/README.md

 ## Windows 10

 If you're running Windows 10, follow the instructions in this section.
-Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains
+Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains.

+NOTE: Certain tool chains may not work with WSL.
+So, it's highly recommended that you first install Ubuntu Linux Virtual Machine and follow the instruction for Linux development environment setup.

 ### C++ Dev Environment Setup on Windows